DigitalHistory/advanced-topics/index.md

 # Your Title should go in the appropriate place in `index.html`, not here!
+Title is itself set only in the `<head>` element

 ## Use headings only if you want to have subsections in your essay